hsgc-cs/hsgc-cs.github.io/specs/pong (stricter).md

 ### Ball Sprite

-* The beginning of a round    * The ball starts each round (including the first) at the middle of the screen.    * The ball points in a random direction between 0 and 359 (a full circle).    * Play begins and the ball begins moving after 3 seconds.* Movement    * The ball moves 2 steps per frame (per iteration of forever or repeat).*  Bouncing off a paddle    * When the ball touches a paddle, it bounces off the paddle as a typical physical ball would.
-Specifically, the angle of incidence of the ball approaching the paddle must equal the angle of reflection of the ball leaving the paddle.    * The calculation of the new angle and pointing the ball at that angle must be implemented as a custom block named BounceOffPaddle.     * Hint: Both paddles are vertical.
+* The beginning of a round    * The ball starts each round (including the first) at the middle of the screen.    * The ball points in a random direction between 0 and 359 (a full circle).    * Play begins and the ball begins moving after 3 seconds.* Movement    * The ball moves 2 steps per frame (per iteration of `forever` or `repeat`).*  Bouncing off a paddle    * When the ball touches a paddle, it bounces off the paddle as a typical physical ball would.
+Specifically, the angle of incidence of the ball approaching the paddle must equal the angle of reflection of the ball leaving the paddle.    * The calculation of the new angle and pointing the ball at that angle must be implemented as a custom block named **`BounceOffPaddle`**.    * Hint: Both paddles are vertical.
 Consider how that assumption can make the calculation simpler.* Edge bounce    * The ball must bounce off the top and bottom parts of the playing field.

 ### Human Paddle Sprite